Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 ## Monitor with Amazon Managed Service for Grafana (AMG)
 Duration: 15

-Before we start, for simplicity reason, we will set the timezone in Snowflake as `UTC`.
+Before we start, for simplicity reason, we will set the timezone in Snowflake to [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 Run the following command as the Administrator to change the default timezone to UTC:

 ```commandline